Time Zones in Venezuela

 what is the dialing code for Venezuela?

 The international dialing code for Venezuela is +58.
-If you are calling a Venezuelan number from abroad, you enter your international access prefix, then 58, followed by the local number.
+If you are calling a Venezuelan number from another country, you begin with +58 before the local number.